 It affects the men that want to show a sensitive side as much as it does the women who want to be strong.

 For the campaign to succeed it requires a behaviour change needs your commitment.

 Sign up to pledge and then share the message with your family, friends and colleagues.

 International Women's Day (external link) is a national campaign set up to empower women of all ages to achieve anything they put their minds to.
-It marks one year since the Believe In Her Campaign was launched.

 Many residents and local celebrities have backed the campaign such as Jenny Meadows (Team GB athlete), Sarah Jayne Dunn (Actress) and Matty Smith (Wigan Warriors player).
 The Believe In Her campaign was set up to inspire women of the borough to achieve their dreams and all residents of the borough to support gender equality.